mybb/docs.mybb.com/1.8/administration/security/recovery.md

 MyBB Extensions may use additional tables that will need to be reviewed.

-#### General SQL Errors
-You may during this process run into some common SQL Errors, we recommend to first search these on the [Error Messages](/1.8/faq/errors/) document as a solution should be there.
-If not you can open a support thread on our forums &mdash; [MyBB Forums](https://community.mybb.com/).

 ### Locally Stored Data
 Malicious code served by compromised websites may be saved locally in the browser (e.g. cookies, cache, workers).
 This can be mitigated by [instructing browsers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Clear-Site-Data) to clear all data.